Cloud computing: Hybrid

-Others

 Community

-Community cloud shares infrastructure between several organizations from a specific community with common concerns (security, compliance, jurisdiction, etc.), whether managed internally or by a third-party, and either hosted internally or externally.
-The costs are spread over fewer users than a public cloud (but more than a private cloud), so only some of the cost savings potential of cloud computing are realized.
+Community cloud shares infrastructure between several organizations from a specific community with common concerns (security, compliance, jurisdiction, etc.), whether it is managed internally or by a third-party, and hosted internally or externally, the costs are distributed among fewer users compared to a public cloud (but more than a private cloud).
+As a result, only a portion of the potential cost savings of cloud computing is achieved.

-Distributed

-A cloud computing platform can be assembled from a distributed set of machines in different locations, connected to a single network or hub service.
-It is possible to distinguish between two types of distributed clouds: public-resource computing and volunteer cloud.